The Publications feature allows the creation and listing of highly-structured bibliographic references from a broad selection of publication types.

 From the Content, Publications library, References sub-menu, you can perform the following actions (these same actions are available on the Publications tab in the Content library page).

-• Populate Reference
+- Populate Reference

 This screen allows you to paste the raw export of your bibliographic entry into a blank text field.
 BibTex, PubMed XML, and multiple Endnote formats are supported.
 Multiple entries are not supported on this screen; if you paste in multiple entries, only the first entry will populate a new reference.
 Clicking the Populate button takes you to the Create screen with all imported field data filled in.
-You must click the Save button to add a new reference.
+You must click the Save button to add a new reference. - PubMed lookup

 Every record in PubMed has a 1 to 8 digit number as a unique identifier.
 If you paste in this number and click the Populate using PubMed button, it will take you to the Create screen with fields filled in with the PubMed reference data.
-You must click the Save button to add a new reference.
+You must click the Save button to add a new reference. - Import

 You can bulk import your entire publication library or add multiple additional entries with a single operation.
 Use the Choose File button to select an export file on your local system.
-Choose BibTeX, EndNote, or PubMed XML as the format.
+Choose BibTeX, EndNote, PubMed XML, or PubMed ID as the format.
 Then click the Import button.
 A progress bar will display, and then a status message back on the Import screen will let you know the number of "entities processed."
 You can then return to the References tab to review your newly imported references.

-• Export
+- Export

 If you want to move your publications into another system, you can bulk export all references into a BibTeX or EndNote formatted file.